-Building on the success of the U.S. Passport, GPO has won recognition for its expertise
+Building on the success of the U.S. Passport, GPO has developed expertise

 in secure credential design, materials selection, security printing, personalization,

 An arsenal of printed and electronic security features make the Passport tough

 to counterfeit but easy to authenticate.
 GPO sends blank Passports, their integrated

 circuits securely locked, to the State Department for personalization.

 HSPD-12 PIV Card - Department of Homeland Security

 GPO strengthens the security of these personal identity verification cards with layers of precision printing and design.
 The cards help reduce identity fraud and protect personal privacy, Government facilities, and information systems.

 Trusted Traveler Card - Customs and Border Protection

 GPO designers integrated multiple layers of printed, optical, tactile, and electronic